 A hot spring town along the Mikuma River

-Relax, learn about the area's historical merchant past, and taste some local shochu, a Japanese alcohol, in this city in central northern Kyushu.
+Relax, learn about the area's historical past, and taste some local brews in this city in central northern Kyushu.

-- Dining on a leisure boat in Suikyo, the riverside district
+- Dining on a leisure boat on the Mikuma River

-- Watching cormorant fishing from the banks of the Mikuma River
+- Watching cormorant fishing from a leisure boat (late May to the end of October)

 How to Get There